Resolvent bounds for repulsive potentials: Proof of Lemma

-In what follows we make repeated use of Lemma \ref{HS lemma}.
+In what follows we make repeated use of Lemma \ref{HS lemma} to verify that a given kernel is Hilbert-Schmidt.
 In \eqref{bd deriv kernel low freq}, the second term in line two and the second term in line three are are uniformly bounded in Hilbert-Schmidt norm for $|\lambda| \le 1$, provided $s > (n + 3)/4$.
-This also holds for
+This also holds for the first term in line two of \eqref{bd deriv kernel low freq} if $s > 3/2$.
+In addition, to address the first term in line three of \eqref{bd deriv kernel low freq}, we utilize \eqref{HS trick} in combination with Lemma \ref{HS lemma}.
+Taken together they give that $\langle x \rangle^{-s} \langle y \rangle^{-s}|x-y|^{-n+4 - \alpha}$ is Hilbert-Schmidt